-One of the newer, more popular social networks online today—especially among younger users—is TikTok, the video-based social network that allows users to create and broadcast short video clips ranging from 15 seconds to a full minute to their fans and followers, racking up an audience as they publish to the platform.
-Since merging with former (and quite similar) social network Musical.ly, TikTok has become incredibly popular, surpassing apps like Facebook and Instagram in terms of total monthly downloads for the month of October 2018, after an already staggering September.
+One of the newer, more popular social networks online today—especially among younger users—is TikTok.
+This video-based social network allows users to create and broadcast short video clips ranging from 15 seconds to a full minute to their fans and followers, racking up an audience as they publish to the platform.
+Since merging with former (and quite similar) social network Musical.ly, TikTok has become incredibly popular, surpassing apps like Facebook and Instagram in terms of total monthly downloads for the month of October 2018, and continues to grow.
 This popularity is, in large part, thanks to the teenagers and twenty-somethings have been attracted to the site thanks to its younger demographic, the ability to create content based around or set to popular media (including music, stand-up, television clips, and more), and the service’s replacement as a video-sharing network that exists in the void created by the death of Vine.

 Unlike Instagram or Twitter, the users with the most followers on TikTok have been made up of self-starters.
-While some celebrities, including Selena Gomez, Ariana Grande, and Demi Lovato have joined the site, the majority of users that feature the most followers are unique to TikTok itself.
-Some of the site’s more prominent users, including folks like Baby Ariel (with more than 25 million followers) and Jacob Sartorius (more than 14 million followers) have managed to grow large accounts on the site while eventually gaining way to scoring record deals of their own.
+While some celebrities, including Selena Gomez, Ariana Grande, and Demi Lovato have joined the site, it turns out that the users who can claim the most followers are unique to TikTok itself.
+Some of the site’s more prominent users, including folks like Baby Ariel (with more than 25 million followers) and Jacob Sartorius (more than 14 million followers) have managed to grow large accounts on the site, which has paved the way towards scoring record deals of their own.